TOFINO BIRD WATCHING TOURS

 - You are provided with protective floatation suits, gloves and toques.

-- We recommend you dress warmly: sweaters, long pants, closed toed shoes and maybe a windbreaker to wear under your NEW Mustang Survival Suit.
+- We recommend you dress warmly with layers: sweaters, long pants, closed toed shoes and maybe a windbreaker to wear under your NEW Mustang Survival Suit.

 - Bring your sunglasses, sunscreen, a camera, snacks & water and your sense of adventure!